 Kapuściński’s next work would be The Shah of Shahs (1982).
 Insightful and critical, the book examines the dark fate of Iran in the 20th century from the perspective of the 1979 Islamic Revolution.
 With the help of broad, often personal, commentaries, Kapuściński examines the roles of dictatorship and democracy in non-Western cultures, posing uneasy questions and offering a historical portrait of Iran as a country torn by conflicting forces.

 Between 1989 and 1991, Kapuściński travelled across the USSR.
 The result was Imperium (1993); which had a much more personal character than his previous novels, because it was largely based on the author’s own experiences in Russia.
-In a profound sense of the word, he guides us through geographical and political fragments of the country, and attempts to come to conclusions about its future.
+Using a profound sense of the world, he guides us through geographical and political fragments of the country, and attempts to come to conclusions about its future.
 The latter turned out to be unnecessary: the USSR fell just as Kapuściński was writing his book.
 Imperium remained without a Russian translation for years, until 2010.

 The question of whether Kapuściński really deserved the commendations which came his way has been raised, especially since his death in 2007.
 His skilled pen has inarguably earned him widespread praise, but the journalist himself is now shrouded in controversy.
 Soon after his death, it was revealed that he had worked as an informant for the Communist authorities.